jjmtazcuetajr/ygo-odb/README.md

 ## Contact

 You may go to my GitHub profile and find my email there.
-You can also message me in Discord.

 ## Credits